 Oculus Quest predictions

 Analyst predictions tend to fluctuate and be relatively inaccurate, and the community has a tendency of jumping to the conclusion that every year is the ‘year of VR’.
-When the Oculus Quest launches, the sales will likely be higher than the Go, but it cannot be said that it’ll pop out of the bubble and hit mainstream appeal.
+The release of the Oculus Quest has shown that their sales are higher than the Go, but it cannot be said that it’ll pop out of the bubble and hit mainstream appeal soon.

 Yet it will not be graphics which sell the Quest.
 It would be the great experiences which come along with an accessible, standalone headset which don’t need high-end systems.
 Like with console generations before, its the software that moves hardware, and the software itself just needs to be fun to play.